 Every tradesperson has their standard wares, and that includes designers.
 These trusted items are not add-ons, they are daily necessities — always used and never out of reach.
 A hammer for a handyman, a plot twist for a novelist, a knife set for a chef, and a functional typeface for a graphic designer.

-With its geometric shapes, Letterboard Lite is a ground-floor sans that stabilizes the foundation upon which everything else will be built.
+With its geometric shapes, Letterboard is a ground-floor sans that stabilizes the foundation upon which everything else will be built.
 It cements the context unobtrusively without begging to be acknowledged.

-Pair Letterboard Lite with any script typeface and it will highlight that script’s qualities, whether capricious or elegant.
+Pair Letterboard with any script typeface and it will highlight that script’s qualities, whether capricious or elegant.
 Pair it with a serif or slab serif for an obvious change of tone: With a modern slab, trends will be respected, but it will act more coy with an old-school chunky slab.
-Letterboard Lite’s geometry is easily subsumed as a partner to a range of serifs, from classics to the latest releases.
-These qualities and its narrowness make it easy for Letterboard Lite to be used as a large display font in headlines or branding applications.
+Letterboard’s geometry is easily subsumed as a partner to a range of serifs, from classics to the latest releases.
+These qualities and its narrowness make it easy for Letterboard to be used as a large display font in headlines or branding applications.

 Get it now →

 A must-have for any maker

 Creatives understand the compulsion to make something of worth.
 And each creative person has a toolbox they grab from often.
 Letterboard Lite is the narrow geometric sans that can headline or support whatever project is next on your list — the one unfussy tool you’ll use time and again.